matthew-robertson/Useful_things/I Learned Something Today/Geology.md

 # Hurricanes
 1. Hurricanes were [originally named](https://www.britannica.com/story/how-are-hurricanes-and-typhoons-named) after the area where they formed.
 The modern naming system developed in World War II, and only had masculine names added in 1979 after women's groups complained.
 1. After an especially bad wind storm, the name [will be retired](https://www.britannica.com/story/how-are-hurricanes-and-typhoons-named).
-Notable exmaples are: Katrina, Sandy, Harvey, and Irma.
+Notable examples are: Katrina, Sandy, Harvey, and Irma.

 # The Earth
 1. [Tired Mountain Syndrome](https://en.wikipedia.org/wiki/Tired_mountain_syndrome) is something mountains can experience after underground nuclear bomb testing.
 The large explosions change the geology of the area substantially enough to weaken the surrounding rock and increase the risk of radioactive stuff leaking out.